Hybrid cars: The best models on the market

 Hybrid cars - the perfect middle ground if you're not ready to make the switch to electric.
-We've rounded up our favourites for 2020.
+We've rounded up our favourites.

 Electric cars are obviously the future – but a hybrid may be worth considering if you’re worried about the battery going flat on long journeys.

 These vehicles combine normal petrol or diesel engines with an electric motor and batteries.
 This means they use less fuel and produce lower CO2 emissions.